CREATE FUNCTION¶

 A file can be a .py file or another type of file.

 Python UDFs can also read non-Python files, such as text files.
-For an example, see Reading Files with a UDF Handler.
+For an example, see Reading a File.

 The name of the handler function or class.